top of page

 e.
 Version Compatibility

-• Challenge: Firmware might break cloud APIs or hardware variants
+• Challenge: Firmware may break APIs or hardware variants.

-• Solution: Build in backward compatibility, feature flags, and version handshakes
+• Solution: Maintain backward compatibility, feature flags, and handshake checks.

 4. A Secure OTA Lifecycle: Step-by-Step

-Building trustable OTA means designing for cryptographic assurance, failure recovery, and infrastructure scaling:
+To build trustable OTA, design for cryptographic assurance, failure recovery, and scaling:

-3. Device Authentication – Mutual TLS or device certs for validation
+3. Device Authentication: Mutual TLS or device certificates.

 5. Battery-Powered Devices Need OTA with Constraints in Mind